 If there is a court order or agreement of any kind relating to the child (for instance, a Parental Responsibility Order, Adoption Certificate, Residence Order, Parental Responsibility Agreement, Special Guardianship Order or Specific Issue Order) then this could set out exactly who has Parental Responsibility.

 If both of the legal parents consent to the child’s change of name, and both can sign the deed poll, please tick both mother and father boxes on the application page.
 If they cannot both sign, then please tick only the box for the parent who can sign the Deed Poll.
-In this case, you must have a letter of consent from the other parent, as well as from any other person with Parental Responsibility.
+In this case, you must have a letter of consent from the other parent (as well as from any other person with Parental Responsibility), unless there is a valid reason why the other person cannot give their consent.
+For instance, this may be where they have died, or where the parents are separated and one of the parents cannot be found despite concerted efforts to find them.
+Please see below a copy of the draft notification letter which is enclosed with your Deed Poll.
+This letter asks organisations to record your child’s change of name, and it sets out all of the options that may apply in respect of parental responsibility for your child.

+In most circumstances it will be either one or both of the biological parents, who have parental responsibility.
 We have put together a flowchart (see below) to help you to assess whether the mother has sole parental responsibility, or joint parental responsibility with the father.
-Of course, other people or bodies may have parental responsibility, if for instance there is a Court Order, or an adoption, as set out above.
-However, in most circumstances it will be either one or both of the biological parents, who have parental responsibility.
+Other people or bodies may have parental responsibility, if for instance there is a Court Order, or an adoption, as set out above.
 The flowchart below is very basic and has been set out as simply as possible.